joeykap123/tf2-netcode-analysis/docs/README.md

 > No real network traffic or gameplay data was collected.

 # docs Folder
-Contains project documentation, research notes, references, and the legal/ethical disclaimer.
+Contains project documentation, research notes, code analysis, references, and the legal/ethical disclaimer.

 # License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.